neuralvis/sota-generative-models/Articles.md

 5. [How I understand diffusion models (YouTube)](https://www.youtube.com/watch?v=i2qSxMVeVLI) : For a good conceptual yet mathematical understanding of how training, resolution, guidance, and distillation works in SD.

 ### Foundational Articles

 - [Sander Dielman’s Blog](https://sander.ai/posts/): Intuitive and technical articles on Diffusion Models in general.
 Eg. Classifier-free guidance etc. The article [_Diffusion models are autoencoders_](https://sander.ai/2022/01/31/diffusion.html) and [_Perspectives on diffusion_](https://sander.ai/2023/07/20/perspectives.html) are excellent reads.
 - Diffusion models took off like a rocket at the end of 2019, after the publication of Song & Ermon’s [seminal paper](https://arxiv.org/abs/1907.05600).
 There is a [blog post](http://yang-song.net/blog/2021/score/) by Song that explains the intuition.
 - [What are diffusion models?](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) by Lilian Weng gives theoretical underpinnings for diffusion models.
 - Studies and prior art: https://github.com/Maks-s/sd-akashic#studies-toc
+- [How is attention added to the UNet blocks?](https://huggingface.co/blog/perceiver): This article explains the Perceiver model that allows interleaving of attention blocks with the CNN blocks.

 ### Hands-on Tutorials